ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 4. Try using a different SATA mod for your PS2

 ### Notes on APA-Jail:

+![APA-Jail Type-A2](https://github.com/user-attachments/assets/8c83dab7-f49f-4a77-b641-9f63d92c85e7)

 APA-Jail, created and developed by [Berion](https://www.psx-place.com/resources/authors/berion.1431/), enables the PS2's APA partitions to coexist with an exFAT partition.
 This setup allows PSBBN to access the first 128 GB of the HDD/SSD directly.
-The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and on the PS2 by the [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) and [Neutrino](https://github.com/rickgaiser/neutrino).
-PS2 games in the `ISO` or `ZSO` format are stored on the exFAT partition.
+All remaining space on the drive is formatted as exFAT.

+An application called [BBN Launcher](https://github.com/pcm720/bbnl) resides on the APA partitions, a [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) and [Neutrino](https://github.com/rickgaiser/neutrino) reside on the exFAT partition, along with the PS2 games in the `ISO` or `ZSO` format.
-![APA-Jail Type-A2](https://github.com/user-attachments/assets/8c83dab7-f49f-4a77-b641-9f63d92c85e7)

-An application called [BBN Launcher](https://github.com/pcm720/bbnl) resides on the APA partitions, along with the [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) or [Neutrino](https://github.com/rickgaiser/neutrino).
+The exFAT partition can be accessed on a PC and on the PS2 by [BBN Launcher](https://github.com/pcm720/bbnl), a [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) and [Neutrino](https://github.com/rickgaiser/neutrino).

 [BBN Launcher](https://github.com/pcm720/bbnl) directs [Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) or [Neutrino](https://github.com/rickgaiser/neutrino) to launch specific PS2 games.

 ### Warning: Creating new partitions manually on your PS2 drive (e.g., with wLaunchELF) and exceeding the 128 GB limit will cause drive corruption.